webix-hub/docs/data/api/ui.datatable_onsubviewrender_event.md

 @short:
-	fires when a subview was rendered
+	fires each time subview is rendered

 @params:
 - view			object			the rendered subview